 Formation of Reconquista Armies

-Throughout the Reconquista period, the Christian armies as well as their opponent Moorish armies mostly comprised of two types of troops: cavalry and infantry.
+Throughout the Reconquista period, the Christian armies as well as their opponent Moorish armies mostly comprised two types of troops: cavalry and infantry.
 In later Reconquista periods, the cavalry further came to be divided into two distinct types, namely light cavalry and heavy cavalry.

 The cavalry of Reconquista armies mostly came from noblemen closely related to the King.
 Commoner knights who hailed from wealthy families also fought alongside these noblemen.
 The heavy cavalry was meant for serious and head-on fighting, often directly under the command of the King or one of the most important royal officials.

-Reconquista Armies Quick Facts:
+Reconquista Armies Fast Facts

 The Moorish armies were brutal and took very few prisoners, women were usually taken as slaves